EGL vs GIA

 They disagree however on where each color grade should fall on this color spectrum.
 As a result the identical diamond submitted to the GIA, AGS or EGLUS will rarely get the same color grade.

-Certificate color grades are an educated opinion describing the amount of color present in each stone.
-It is commonly thought that color grade in a diamond is measured by the amount of yellow present in a stone and while this is true for most diamonds, there are many diamonds with a core color that might be brown, blue, green, gray, pink etc.
+Color grades are an educated opinion describing the amount of color present in each stone.
+It is commonly thought that color grade in a diamond is measured by the amount of yellow present in a stone and while this is true for most diamonds, there are many diamonds with core colors that could be brown, blue, green, gray, pink etc.

-The GIA typically downgrades diamonds not strictly on a ‘yellow spectrum’ by one or more color grade whereas the other 2 laboratories often consider the absence of yellow a positive element and provide higher color grades for the best examples of diamonds with different core colors.
+The GIA typically downgrades diamonds not strictly on a ‘yellow spectrum’ by one or more color grade whereas the other 2 laboratories often consider the absence of yellow a positive element and provide higher color grades for the best examples of these diamonds.

 Diamonds are the most intriguing and brilliant of all gemstones.
-Select a company that appreciates cut, knows value and cares about their reputation.
+Select a company that appreciates cut, clarity and cares about their reputation.

-We invite you to visit an Ascot showroom where in a professional atmosphere clients enjoy a priceless education and compare diamonds from the most meticulously selected diamond inventory in the world.
+We invite you to visit an Ascot showroom in New York, Dallas, D.C. or Atlanta, where in a professional atmosphere clients enjoy a priceless education and compare diamonds from the most meticulously selected diamond inventory in the world.